Jesus and the End Time | FAQ (Anticipated Questions)

 I. General Questions:

-One reason that readers should take this writing seriously is that the writer is not affiliated with any church or religious institution and, consequently, has no preconceived ideas about what the King James Bible (or KJV Bible) does or should say.
-The writer is therefore in a doctrinally neutral position from which he can present the actual words of KJV Bible texts that (1) show or describe End Times teachings of Jesus, (2) point out and discuss other KJV Bible texts that seem to shed light on their possible meanings, and (3) in appropriate cases go on to discuss how these words and meanings may affect the relative merits of different possible interpretations of those teachings.
-This, in turn, assures that this writing not only treats the words of the KJV Bible as more important than any claims or arguments made by the writer, but also allows readers to use the Bible to verify the correctness of any claims or arguments he does make.
-This approach also helps the writer realize his ultimate goal of making it easier for readers to discover what the Bible has to say about the End Times teachings of Jesus when it is allowed to speak for itself.
-Thus, one answer to the question of why readers should take this writing seriously is that it takes the words of the Bible seriously.
+One reason readers should take this End Time prophecy website seriously is that the writer is not affiliated with any church or religious institution and, consequently, has no preconceived ideas about what the King James Bible (or KJV Bible) does or should say.
+The writer is therefore in a doctrinally neutral position from which he can present the actual words of KJV Bible texts that (1) quote or describe End Time teachings of Jesus, (2) point out and discuss other Bible texts that seem to shed light on their possible meanings, and (3) in appropriate cases go on to discuss how these words and meanings may affect the relative merits of different interpretations of those teachings.
+This, in turn, assures that this website not only treats the words of the Bible as more important than any claims or arguments made by the writer, but also allows readers to use the Bible to verify the correctness of any claims or arguments he does make.
+This approach also helps the writer realize his ultimate goal of making it easier for readers to understand what the Bible has to say about the End Time teachings of Jesus when it is allowed to speak for itself.
+Thus, one answer to the question of why readers should take this website seriously is that it takes the words of the Bible seriously.

-Another reason that readers should take this writing seriously is that neither it nor its associated website provides any financial incentive for the writer to "spin" his presentation in a way that favors some interpretations of the End Times teachings of Jesus over others.
-Neither this writing nor its associated website, for example, is a part of or affiliated with any ministry or other organization that engages in religious or political activities.
-In addition, neither this writing nor its associated website has received funds or been supported in any other way by any religious or political group or by any individual other than the writer himself.
-As a result, the writer is able to explore subjects and to discuss interpretations of End Times teachings which are clearly supported by the words of the KJV Bible, but which entrenched religious or political interests may be motivated to gloss over or oppose.
-Thus, another answer to the question of why readers should take this writing seriously is that it is not subject to the corrupting influence of money or political advantage.
+Another reason that readers should take this End Time prophecy website seriously is that it does not provide any financial incentive for the writer to "spin" his presentation in a way that favors some interpretations of End Time prophecies of Jesus over others.
+This is because neither this website nor this writer is subsidized or supported in any way by any ministry, denomination or other group that engages in religious or political activities.
+As a result, the writer is able to explore and discuss End Time prophecies of Jesus which are clearly supported by the words of the KJV Bible, but which established religious or political groups may be motivated to gloss over or interpret away.
+Thus, another answer to the question of why readers should take this website seriously is that it is not subject to the corrupting influence of money or political advantage.

 Why should readers take the writer seriously?
 Is he a recognized authority on the Bible?